Horizon entropy consistent with FLRW equations for general modified theories of gravity and for all EoS of the matter field: Problem with the existing thermodynamic law ( ) and a new thermodynamic law for cosmology:

-Owing to the FLRW Eq.~(\ref{FRW-MGT}) and the conservation equation of $\rho_\mathrm{eff}$ in Eq.~(\ref{conservation law-MGT}), one may show that the terms within the square bracket of Eq.~(\ref{MGT-L-3}) cancel each other (see the Appendix of Sec.~[\ref{sec-appendix}]).
+where we use Eq.~(\ref{AH2}).
+Owing to the FLRW Eq.~(\ref{FRW-MGT}) along with $\nabla_{\mu}Q^{\mu\nu} = 0$, one may show that the terms within the square bracket of Eq.~(\ref{MGT-L-3}) cancel each other (see the Appendix of Sec.~[\ref{sec-appendix}]).
 As a result, Eq.~(\ref{MGT-L-3}) becomes,